CASE STUDY

 NTI Upstream produced an overdose awareness and education campaign for the Sacramento County Health Department, Substance Use Prevention and Treatment division, in recognition of International Overdose Awareness Day.
 The campaign utilized both organic and paid social content, spanning multiple social media channels, including Instagram, Facebook, and TikTok, from August 1 to 30, 2024.
 The budget for this campaign was limited, and resource allocation was tight.
 Campaign success was measured by post-link clicks to the Safer Sacramento County Services webpage.

 We created a mix of static and video content, totaling 45 posts, to engage audiences with both facts and storytelling.
 Our main messaging objectives included reducing stigma around addiction and treatment services and raising awareness that help is readily available and recovery is possible.
-Not only did we achieve our goals, but we also increased unique website visitors by 60% and page views by 68%.
-Our client’s social media audience grew by 6.2%, and message volume increased by over 200%.
+Not only did we achieve our goals, but also:

 CHALLENGES